Tools of the trade for the VC portfolio manager

 - SoundCloud: Andreessen Horowitz hosts their legendary podcast here.

-- Medium (so meta): TechStars hosts their European startup resource page here.
+- Medium (meta): TechStars hosts their European startup resource page here.
 Point Nine Capital aggregates their firm and portfolio news here.

 - Typeform / Wufoo